charleslippens/CharlesLippens_12_08042022/README.md

 TODO list:

-- Styled-Components ?

-- Recharts: optimize (see documentation)
+- Recharts: optimize charts, design (see documentation)

 - CSS integration: can use Styled-components